charlottemothersole/DuckDuckGoose-Java/README.md

 1. Run this command to run your code:
    `./gradlew bootRun`

-## Setting up PostgresSQL
+## Setting up PostgreSQL

-Before you run the app you will need to make sure you've got PostgresSQL installed and a database set up.
+Before you run the app you will need to make sure you've got PostgreSQL installed and a database set up.

-### Installing PostgresSQL and pgAdmin
+### Installing PostgreSQL and pgAdmin

 1. Download and install the [PostgreSQL server software](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) if you haven't already.